Hamilton, South Lanarkshire: Transport

-Beside Hamilton Central lies Hamilton bus station, providing links to surrounding towns and cities, also offering an express bus to Glasgow and also some parts of England.
+Beside Hamilton Central lies Hamilton Bus Station, providing links to surrounding towns and cities, also offering an express bus to Glasgow and also some parts of England.
+National Express services run to London and Birmingham from this station.

 Major roads in the town include the A72 running south-east to Larkhall, the A723 south to Strathaven / north-east to Motherwell, and the A724 west towards Rutherglen, while to the west at Blantyre, the A725 dual carriageway connects the area to East Kilbride, Coatbridge and the M8.
 By road the town is to the west of the M74 motorway, the main southerly link to England, which joins the M6 just north of Carlisle.
 The main route from Edinburgh is the M8, leaving at junctions 6 or 7.